Monkey Thieves, Drunk Elephants — Mary Roach Reveals A Weird World Of Animal 'Crime'

 "I don't know if they were a team, like 'I'll distract her and you grab the bananas,' ... or whether they were competing bandits," she says.
 "But anyway, I got mugged."

 Roach reports that the monkeys' mischief extends beyond bananas.
-Macaques have been known to sneak into swimming pools, courts and even the halls of India's parliament.
-One attorney told Roach about a macaque that infiltrated the medical institute and began pulling out patient IVs.
+Macaques have been known to sneak into swimming pools, courts and even the halls of India's Parliament.
+One attorney told Roach about a macaque that infiltrated a medical institute and began pulling out patient IVs.

 But it's not just monkeys that are causing chaos.
 Roach writes about a variety of animal misbehaviors in her new book, Fuzz: When Nature Breaks the Law.
 As part of her research, she learned how to examine wildlife "crime" scenes (when a bear or cougar attacks a human) and how people prevent elephants, emus and bears from destroying their property.

-Though her book book refers to animal "crimes," Roach stresses that she uses that term very loosely: "They're obviously just animals ... following their instinct."
+Though her book refers to animal "crimes," Roach stresses that she uses that term loosely: "They're obviously just animals ... following their instinct."

 On how her research into the illegal trade of dried tiger penises led to her new book